SDCoulter/final_project/README.md

 ## Overview

 This is the repository for Module 20, the ***Final Project***, of the University of Toronto Data Analysis Bootcamp Course.
-Work created and organized by Akinsola Salami, Jeffrey Au, Suleiman Barekzai, and Shaun Coulter.
+Work created and organized by Akinsola Salami, Jeffrey Au, Suleiman Barekzai, Shaun Coulter and Najeeb Amlani.

 ## Communication Protocols